darkrenaissance/darkfi/doc/src/arch/arch.md

 ### Documentation

-* Create beginner level tutorial to introduce contract developement and tools.
+* Create beginner level tutorial to introduce contract development and tools.
 * Create a list of outstanding work before mainnet.